ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Transparency Service Client Applications

 Authentication of Client applications is out of scope for this document.
-Transparency Services MUST authenticate both client applications and the Issuer of signed statements in order to ensure that implementation specific authentication and authorization policies are enforced.
+Transparency Services MUST authenticate both Client applications and the Issuer of signed statements in order to ensure that implementation specific authentication and authorization policies are enforced.
 The specification of authentication and authorization policies is out of scope for this document.

 ### Impersonation